jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod5]({{site.baseurl}}/img/ssod5.png)

-From this screenshot we can see that the pointer to our input string is pushed on the stack right before calling `fromhex()` and this means we can basically store wherever we want our input string, then put the address we chose (which can be any address in the stack) inside `EAX` and the program will take care of the rest.
+From this screenshot we can see that the pointer to our input string is pushed on the stack right before calling `fromhex()` and this means we can basically store our input string wherever we want, then put the address we chose (which can be any address in the stack) inside `EAX` and the program will take care of the rest.
 Don't worry, we will see how to do it in a moment.